isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A throwing move violates most people's reasonably assumptions.
+A throwing move violates most people’s reasonably assumptions.
 A non-throwing move will be used more efficiently by standard-library and language facilities.

 ##### Example